BY VIC THASIAH

 The future of our planet depends on our ability to break down the artificial barriers that have long divided environmental efforts.
 Communities that recreate together, conserve together.
 By doing so, we create a collective and formidable front capable of protecting the people and places we love—a movement that honors the interconnectedness of all life and empowers every individual to become a good steward of our shared Earth.

-Notes: Below are two quotes from Dorceta E. Taylor’s work — The Rise of the American Conservation Movement — that inform his piece above:
+Notes: Below are two quotes from Dorceta E. Taylor’s work — The Rise of the American Conservation Movement — that inform the piece above:

 • “From the outset, conservationism and preservationism were divorced from the inequities prevalent in society.
 That is, the activists…did not tend to connect their understanding of the environment with social issues.
 They did not challenge social injustices such as slavery, the appropriation of land from indigenous people, the expulsion of Native Americans from their traditional territories, the creation of the reservation system, widespread poverty, and rising inequalities.
 Emerson, Thoreau, and other Transcendentalists opposed slavery, yet they took only limited steps to articulate how the racism and discrimination arising from colonial practices such as slavery manifested itself in environmental inequalities (such as lack of housing, poor living conditions, poor health, and denial of the right to own land, etc.).”